Acupuncture & Herbal Medicine

 Needles & Herbs

-Doctorate Candidate, Acupuncture and Herbal Medicine, expected 2024 Seattle Institute of East Asian Medicine, Seattle, WA
+Doctor of Acupuncture and Herbal Medicine Seattle Institute of East Asian Medicine, Seattle, WA

-Master of Acupuncture and East Asian Medicine, 2023 Seattle Institute of East Asian Medicine, Seattle, WA
+Master of Acupuncture and East Asian Medicine Seattle Institute of East Asian Medicine, Seattle, WA

 Japanese Acupuncture Techniques, 2023 - current Private study under Dr. David Harmon